bruceravel/demeter/documentation/Athena/plot/etc.rst

        mu(E) of Au chloride along with the signal and I0 channels.

 **k123 plot**
-    A k123 plot is a way of visualizing the effect of k-weighting on the
-    |chi| (k) spectrum.
-The k¹-weighted spectrum is scaled up to be about the
-    same size as the k²-weighted spectrum.
-Similarly, the k³-weighted spectrum is scaled down.
+    A k123 plot is a way of visualizing the effect of k-weighting on the |chi| (k) spectrum.
+The k\ :sup:`1`-weighted spectrum is scaled up to be about the same size as the k\ :sup:`2`-weighted spectrum.
+Similarly, the k\ :sup:`3`-weighted spectrum is scaled down.
 This plot can also be made by right-clicking on the k button.

     .. _fig-k123plot: